 Video was one of the greatest democracy-increasing technological developments of recent centuries.
-That might sound like a big claim, but history proves it!

 The first consumer videocassette was manufactured in 1964 – but it took a little longer for the consumers to get the idea.
 And the idea caused a war.
 The war between VHS and Betamax.